thoughtworks-jumpstart/guides/docs/introduction/faq.md

 Don't see your question here?
 Email us at jumpstart@thoughtworks.com

-## Who should apply to JumpStart?
+## Who should apply to Jumpstart?

-JumpStart is ideally suited for working professionals who are looking to switch careers and transition to fullstack software developers.
+Jumpstart is ideally suited for working professionals who are looking to switch careers and transition to fullstack software developers.

-JumpStart is also suitable for fresh graduates who want to gain practical industry knowledge as fullstack software developers.
+Jumpstart is also suitable for fresh graduates who want to gain practical industry knowledge as fullstack software developers.

 ## Is this program suitable for complete beginners?

 No. As this is a fast paced program, we do not recommend this for complete beginners.
 We require you to already be familiar with basic concepts of HTML, CSS, and JavaScript.

-Please read our [prerequisites](/introduction/prerequisite) for joining JumpStart.
+Please read our [prerequisites](/introduction/prerequisite) for joining Jumpstart.

 ## What is the start date for the program?